 This time window would be more appropriate to ensure that your air conditioner stays in good shape and it can function normally.

 So, how long should your AC run on a daily basis?
 Basically, there is no strict ruling about it.
 But you shouldn’t forget that AC is only helpful in making you feel cooler fast.
 It’s always better to let the natural air flow into the house.
-Don’t forget that natural air circulation is crucial to maintain good living conditions in a natural way.
+Don’t forget that natural air circulation is crucial to maintaining good living conditions in a natural way.
 Moreover, if the house already feels cool, it would be a good idea to turn your AC off.

 Read also: Why Air Conditioner Keeps Running When Turned Off?